RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/6-How to configure connection of root section with data table/6-How to configure connection of root section with data table.md

-# How to configure connection of root section with data table?
+# Connecting to a Data Table

-Establishing a connection of a section with a data table enables the system to fetch and / or feed data to the data table from the form.
+Adaptive forms can fetch data from a **Data Table**, or feed data to a **Data Table**.
+To do this, you must configure the form and connect it to a specific table.
+This will add the table's fields to the root section of the Adaptive form.

-To create a connection to a table so you can add its fields to the root section:
+To create a connection to a table:

 1. Select the  <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/Understanding%20the%20Overview%20Tab/" target="_blank">**Overview tab**</a> for the desired Adaptive Document.